lakatdev/keszeg3/README.md

 Indicates the end of *if* conditions and *while* loops.

 #### Flags
-A flag flags a position in the execution position.
-It is usually not needed.
+A flag flags a position in the execution sequence.
+It is usually not needed, most of its functionality can be achieved using while-loops, if-conditions and subroutines.

 `flag beginning`